Is Home Care Right For You?

 What is Home Care?

-Home Care—also called private duty senior care and in-home caregiving—is a service that regularly sends a professional caregiver to your home or care community to help you accomplish activities of daily living (ADLs).
+Home Care—also called private duty senior care and in-home caregiving—is a service that regularly sends a professional caregiver - we call them Care Professionals, or Care Pros for short - to your home or care community to help you accomplish activities of daily living (ADLs).
 Services include:

 - Medication reminders